Office for Victims of Crime, Office of Justice Programs, Justice.

 8. Mental Health Counseling and Care

-“Mental health counseling and care” means the assessment, diagnosis, and treatment of an individual's mental and emotional functioning.
+“Mental health counseling and care” means the assessment, diagnosis, and treatment of an individual's mental and Start Printed Page 4828emotional functioning.
 Mental health counseling and care must be provided by a person, or under the supervision of a person, who meets state standards to provide these services.

 9. Undue Financial Hardship